turbo-src/chrome-extension/cypress/readme.md

 This guide will assist you in setting up Cypress for testing your project.
 Please follow these instructions.

-## Pre-requisites

-Ensure that you have the latest version of Google Chrome installed on your system.
-This is essential for Cypress to function properly.

 ## Instructions

 ### Step 1: Create the Cypress Environment File